Where do I get a library card?

 How can I search the Internet?
 Where can I type my paper?

 The library has computers with access to the Internet.
 Priority is given to students doing class related research.
-Computers in both the library and the Computer Commons have the entire Microsoft Office Suite: Word, PowerPoint, Excel, Access and Publisher.
+Computers in both the library and the Learning Commons have the entire Microsoft Office Suite: Word, PowerPoint, Excel, Access and Publisher.

 How do I print?